José Díaz-Balart: Career

+2010–present: NBCUniversal

 By 2010, he was doing some reporting for NBC.
 He again made history when he substituted for Contessa Brewer on MSNBC Live for the week of June 20 through 24, 2011, in the show's 12 PM time slot, making him the first U.S. journalist to broadcast both English and Spanish newscasts on two networks simultaneously.

-From 2014 to 2016 Diaz-Balart hosted the 10 AM news hour for MSNBC, replacing Chris Jansing.
+From 2014 to 2016, Diaz-Balart hosted the 10 a.m. news hour for MSNBC, replacing Chris Jansing.
 It was announced on November 10, 2014, that he would be taking over hosting duties on The Daily Rundown on November 17, 2014, with the program expanding to two hours, essentially absorbing his eponymous show that had previously aired during the second hour.
 The Daily Rundown later became known as MSNBC Live with Jose Diaz-Balart as part of a wider restructuring of MSNBC's dayside programming in 2015.
 In late 2015, he also began working as a fill-in anchor for the Saturday edition of NBC Nightly News.
 He was officially named host of that program in July 2016, and he continues in that position today.

-On February 18, 2016, Diaz-Balart moderated the Democratic Town Hall with Hillary Clinton and Bernie Sanders, in Las Vegas Nevada.
+On February 18, 2016, Diaz-Balart moderated the Democratic Town Hall with Hillary Clinton and Bernie Sanders, in Las Vegas, Nevada.

 On June 26 and 27 of 2019, Diaz-Balart co-moderated the first Democratic Presidential Debates on NBC and Telemundo.

-On September 7, 2021, it was announced he was stepping down as anchor of the weeknight editions of Noticias Telemundo to anchor a new 10 A.M. show called José Díaz-Balart Reports on MSNBC.
-He will continue to anchor NBC Nightly News Saturday, and will continue to anchor breaking news and special events coverage for Telemundo and host monthly specials.
+On September 7, 2021, it was announced he was stepping down as anchor of the weeknight editions of Noticias Telemundo to anchor a new 10 a.m. show called José Díaz-Balart Reports on MSNBC.
+He will continue to anchor breaking news and special events coverage for Telemundo and host monthly specials.

+On February 24, 2025, it was announced that MSNBC would end his namesake show José Díaz-Balart Reports, the sole man on the MSNBC Reports six hour-long block.
+In a staff memo, MSNBC president Rebecca Kutler cited the closing of MSNBC's production operations in Miami for the cancelation, which also affected The Katie Phang Show.
+Díaz-Balart anchored his final show on May 2, 2025, thanked his viewers for the privilege of their time, telling them he is "staying to anchor right with you" as he continues on the Saturday edition at NBC Nightly News.